pidgeon-pete/openfirex/core-rules.md

 A unit that has accrued suppression tokens becomes less effective in battle and may stop fighting altogether.
 Taking a Recover action gives the unit a chance to regain their cool and keep fighting.

-A unit taking a Recover action makes a Command Test, rolling a dice and comparing the result to their Command Attribute.
-The following modifiers apply to the roll:

-- +2 if the unit is in the Assault Range of an enemy unit.
-- +1 if there are no enemy units within 6 inches.
-- +1 if there are no enemy units within 12 inches.
-- +2 if there is at least one friendly unit within 6 inches.

-If the unit fails the Command Test they lose one suppression token (but have still lost one of their actions this turn).
+If the unit **fails** the Command Test they lose one suppression token (but have still lost one of their actions this turn).

-If the unit passes the Command Test they lose one suppression token and may take one additional action this turn.
+If the unit **passes** the Command Test they lose one suppression token and may take one additional action this turn.

-If the unit passes the Command Test with a Critical Success it loses all its suppression tokens and may take one additional action this turn.
+If the unit **passes the Command Test with a Critical Success** it loses all its suppression tokens and may take one additional action this turn.

 ### Advance